HSBC Guyerzeller Bank

 HSBC Guyerzeller Bank AG, a member of the HSBC Group, was a Swiss private bank advising individuals and families in all matters of wealth management, investment advice and trust services.
-Its head office was in Zurich, and it had two branches in Geneva, as well as representative offices in Hong Kong and Istanbul.
+Its head office was in Zürich, and it had two branches in Geneva, as well as representative offices in Hong Kong and Istanbul.
 It had 360 employees and about CHF 29 billion in assets under management.
 It is now subsumed under HSBC Private Bank.

 History

 In 1894 Adolf Guyer-Zeller, an engineer and one of the pioneers of the Swiss railways, founded Bank Guyerzeller A.G. to finance the construction of the railway line to the top of the Jungfrau mountain.